RayHightower/rayhightower.github.octo-broken/README.md

 * add /search page

 Default search path for the form post action is "/search", be sure to create this page or change it together with the value passed to the constructor for the search object in case you want to use another value.
+Be sure to include entries.html

+		#source/search/index.markdown
+		---
+		layout: page
+		title: Search Results
+		footer: false
+		---

+		{% include custom/lunr-search/entries.html %}

 * add search-results handlebars partial via liquid into the head section of your page